donnyroufs/browter/README.md

 - Grouping routes
 - Binding route handlers thru controllers with a string format.
 - Resourceful routes (W.I.P)
+- Have all your routes in one file with no import boilerplate!

 ```ts
 import "@donnyroufs/browter";